martijnvanattekum/cleanse/README.md

 ## Overview

 The SummarizedExperiment (se) class offers a useful way to store multiple row and column data along with the values from an experiment and is widely used in computational biology.
 Although subsetting se's is possible with base R notation (ie using ```[]```), se's cannot be manipulated using grammar from the tidyverse.
-This package contains a number of wrapper functions to apply tidyverse functions to se's.
+This package contains a number of wrapper functions to extend the usage of se's:
+- dplyr functions: used to be able to dplyr's grammar of data manipulation
+- arithmetic functions: used to peform arithmetic on 2 se's
+- write functions: used to print the options of a se and to write se's to delimited files

+Usage information can be found by reading the vignettes: `browseVignettes("cleanse")`.

 ## Supported dplyr functions